brainsesh/brainsesh.github.io/README.md

 ---

 <!-- ## Tidbits -->
+## Mindset Reset
+Articles and thoughts on resilience, courage, and what it means to show up — exploring ideas that inspire us to keep going and growing stronger.

+1. <a href="./docs/arena/index.html" target="_blank">Step into the Arena </a> : Dare.
+Strive.
+Create.
+You belong in the Arena.

+---

 ## Technical Reviews
 Collection of articles and technical reviews that aim to make ideas in Artificial Intelligence, Applied Economics, Mathematics, and Behavioral Sciences, accessible and fascinating.